Showing posts with label Uffculme. Show all posts

 Jacob Ridgway (b.
 3 May 1776, baptised at the age of 17 in Culmstock, on 27 Oct 1793), son of Thomas Ridgway and Sarah Leaman, married Jane Bray (bap.
 8 Jul 1777 in Uffculme, Devon), daughter of James Bray and Jane Taylor, on 23 Nov 1802 at the parish church of St. Gregory, Seaton, Devon.
 One of the witnesses to their marriage was a William Salter.

-On 14 Feb 1798, a Jacob Ridgeway had married Mary Spurway, in Culmstock.
-There don't appear to be any other people named Jacob Ridgeway, so was this Jacob's previous marriage?
+On 14 Feb 1798, Jacob Ridgeway had married Mary Spurway, in Culmstock.
+There being no other Jacob Ridgway in the area, this appears to be Jacob's previous marriage.
 A death of a Mary Ridgeway between 1798 and 1802 would provide additional evidence, but I cannot find a record.

 Jacob and Jane Ridgway had six children: